abhishek8778/rock-paper-scissors/README.md

-try all new interactive user interface of rock paper scissor game
+Try a all new interactive user interface of rock paper scissor game